Cops and robbers on directed and undirected abelian Cayley graphs: Further directions

-We conjecture that the constructions given in Theorems \ref{lowerBound} and \ref{directedLowerBound} have greatest possible cop number in terms of $n$, up to an additive constant. \begin{conj} The cop number of any undirected abelian Cayley graph on $n$ vertices is at most $\frac{1}{2} \sqrt{n} + O(1)$. \end{conj} \begin{conj} The cop number of any directed abelian Cayley graph on $n$ vertices is at most $\sqrt{n} + O(1)$. \end{conj}
+We conjecture that the constructions given in Theorems \ref{lowerBound} and \ref{directedLowerBound} have greatest possible cop number in terms of $n$, up to an additive constant. \begin{conj} The cop number of any undirected Cayley graph on an abelian group of $n$ elements is at most $\frac{1}{2} \sqrt{n} + O(1)$. \end{conj} \begin{conj} The cop number of any directed Cayley graph on an abelian group of $n$ elements is at most $\sqrt{n} + O(1)$. \end{conj}

 There are multiple possible avenues of improvement on the proofs of this article.
+One obvious improvement would be to improve our bounds on the number of robber moves that can be accounted for by one group element.
+In the explanation behind the choice of $g$, the inequality can be strengthened to be $z_i\geq z_{i-1}+\left\lceil\frac{s(t-z_{i-1})}{n-i}\right\rceil$, as $z_i$ is always an integer and as we can apply the pigeonhole argument only to choose elements which have not previously been chosen.
+Resolution of this recursion might suggest a better function.

-We notice that the definitions of $g,h$ depend almost only on the sizes of $G,S,T$.
-A possible improvement would be to use other group properties.
-Also, when choosing the function $g^*$, since $z_i$ must be an integer, the inequality can be strengthened to be $z_i\geq z_{i-1}+\left\lceil\frac{s(t-z_{i-1})}{n-1}\right\rceil$; resolution of this recursion might suggest a better function.
+We note that as $g$ and $h$ are defined over integers, the proofs of our upper bounds only depend on the sizes of $G$, $S$ and $T$.
+Another possible improvement would be to use other group properties of $G$, $S$, and $T$ to get better bounds on the number of robber moves that a single element $k \in G$ can account for, or to better characterize the structure of a quotient $G/\langle k\rangle$ in our inductive strategy.